Kinematical versus Dynamical Contractions of the de Sitter Lie algebras: Kinematical Lie algebras a la L evy-Leblond revisited

 \subsection{The Static Lie algebra}

-The limit of the Lie brackets (\ref{dsboosts5}) and (\ref{dstranslations5}) as the speed $c$ and the period $\tau$ tend to $\infty$ while $\frac{c}{\tau}$ is kept finite ,the limit (\ref{dsboosts6}) and (\ref{dstranslations6}) as the radius $r$ and the period $\tau$ tend to $\infty$ while $\frac{r}{\tau}$ is kept finite and the limit of the Lie brackets (\ref{dsboosts7}) and (\ref{dstranslations7}) as the speed $c$ and the radius $r$ tend infinity while $\frac{c}{r}$ is kept finite are the same; i.e
+The limit of the Lie brackets (\ref{dsboosts5}) and (\ref{dstranslations5}) as the speed $c$ and the period $\tau$ tend to $\infty$ while $\frac{c}{\tau}$ and $r$ are kept finite ,the limit (\ref{dsboosts6}) and (\ref{dstranslations6}) as the radius $r$ and the period $\tau$ tend to $\infty$ while $\frac{r}{\tau}$ and $c$ are kept finite and the limit of the Lie brackets (\ref{dsboosts7}) and (\ref{dstranslations7}) as the speed $c$ and the radius $r$ tend infinity while $\frac{c}{r}$ and $\tau$ are kept finite are the same; i.e

-The Lie brackets (\ref{dsrotations1}), (\ref{dsboosts8}) and (\ref{dstranslations8}) define the Static Lie algebra $\cal{S}$.\\When the constraint $r=c\tau$ is taken in account, the Lie brackets in the table I are recovered.\\These approximations through kinematical parameters are summarized in the following cube (see figure $1$).
-The horizontal arrows represent the contractions as {$c,\tau \rightarrow \infty$}(speed-time contractions), the vertical arrows represent the contractions as {$c,r \rightarrow \infty$}(speed-space contractions) and the oblique arrows represent the contractions as {$r,\tau \rightarrow \infty$}(space-time).
+The Lie brackets (\ref{dsrotations1}), (\ref{dsboosts8}) and (\ref{dstranslations8}) define the Static Lie algebra $\cal{S}$.\\When the constraint $c=r\tau^{-1}$ is taken in account, the Lie brackets in the table I are recovered.\\These approximations through kinematical parameters are summarized in the following cube (see figure $1$).
+On the cube, the { horizontal arrows} represent the contractions as {$c,\tau \rightarrow \infty$, $\frac{c}{\tau}$ and $r$ finite} ( velocity-time contractions ), the { vertical arrows} represent the contractions as $c,r \rightarrow \infty$, $\frac{r}{c}$ and $\tau$ finite (velocity-space contractions) and the { oblique arrows} represent the contractions as $r,\tau \rightarrow \infty$, $\frac{r}{\tau}$ and $c$ finite (space-time contractions).